Ingemisco/Master/code/README.md

 ## Visualization

-If the project has been built in debug, applying any algorithm will create a visualization file in the directory visualizations.
+If the project has been built in debug, applying any version of the van Kreveld et al. algorithm will create a visualization file in the directory visualizations.
 This can be loaded in the visualizer.
 To start it use the following command.

 ```bash
 > python vis.py
 ```

-TODO: add required python libraries

 After that open a browser at ```127.0.0.1:8050```.
 This will (if the python program is running)